Winter weather advisory issued for Wilson County

 The snow is expected to begin late Monday afternoon over northwest Middle Tennessee counties, spreading to central counties in the evening and reaching plateau counties late Monday night.

-The snow is expected to taper off on Tuesday afternoon.
+The snow is expected to taper off Tuesday afternoon.

 Temperatures will drop to the teens late Monday night and is expected to remain in the single digits Tuesday.